tetrascience/ts-lib-json-transform-nodejs/README.md

 1. Output values are computed via [JsonPath](http://goessner.net/articles/JsonPath/) queries.
-2. Values can be computed via strings (like `"id": "$.ID"`) or via an object containing a `"$path"` key and further instructions (such as the `"$map"` key).
-The value of the `"$path"` key is a JsonPath query used to query the document.
+2. Values can be computed via strings (like `"id": "$.ID"`) or via an object containing a `"$path"` instruction and further instructions (such as `"$map"`).
+The value of the `"$path"` instruction is a JsonPath query used to query the document.
-3. The `"$map"` key indicates that the associated value should be transformed via a mapping function.
+3. The `"$map"` instruction indicates that the associated value should be transformed via a mapping function.
 There are several built-in functions.
     (See the [Built-in functions](#built-in-functions))  You can extend these mapping functions by overriding/extending the built-in functions object.
-4. Arrays of objects are defined via an array that must have _exactly_ one item having a `"$spread"` key.
-The `"$spread"` key defines a JsonPath query to find the input values.
+4. Arrays of objects are defined via an array that must have _exactly_ one item having an `"$each"` instruction. `"$each"` defines a JsonPath query to find the input values.
 The remaining keys in the item describe a "prototype" of the objects in the array.
 One output object will be created for each JsonPath query result on the input document.
-(There's a bug in the current implementation preventing the ability to flatten embedded arrays.
-    Only the last `[*]` is used so only the innermost array is "spread".)
+(There's a bug in the current implementation preventing the ability to flatten embedded arrays: only the last `[*]` is used so only the innermost array is "spread".)
-5. Conditional output can be achieved for many cases with the `"$if"` key.
-    The value of the `"$if"` key is a JsonPath query.
+5. Conditional output can be achieved for many cases with the `"$exists"` instruction.
+The value of `"$exists"` is a JsonPath query.
 If the query finds any matching value(s) in the input document, the entire template object is used.
 Otherwise, it is omitted.

 ### Possible future features

 1. Detect more developer errors.
 Specifically, the code to detect `"$"` keys in templates does not detect unknown keys or incorrect mixture of keys with non-keys.
-(TODO: call `"$"` keys "instructions"?)
 2. JsonPath allows the input document arrays to be filtered via simple [expressions](http://goessner.net/articles/JsonPath/index.html#e3).
     This could be valuable.
+It's currently only supported in `"$path"`.
 3. JsonPath allows "scoped" queries via a leading `"@"` instead of a leading `"$"` in queries.
 This would make templates easier to read and refactor.
     For example, under a query of `"$.foo"` in a template, a scoped query of `"@.bar"` would resolve to `"$.foo.bar"`.
-4. Add a `"$comment"` key.
+4. Add a `"$comment"` instruction.

 ### Built-in functions